 - 0.5% of the next $15 million

-Probate Deposit $1,500 due at time of signing; attorney fees per probate code are paid at the end of the case.
+Probate Deposit $2,500 due at time of signing as deposit for fees, filing expenses, publication, and postage.
+Statutory attorney fees per probate code are paid at the end of the case, based on statutory calculations as outlined above. .

 - Court filing fees